Last Updated on

 6. Learn to Recognize the Signs

 Women in their fifties most likely reach menopause or are in their perimenopause stage of life.
-The signs of menopause can sometimes be similar to that of pregnancy, so it is important that you recognise the symptoms of pregnancy at 50, such as nausea, constipation, swollen breasts, and food sensitivity.
+The signs of menopause can sometimes be similar to that of pregnancy, so it is important that you recognise the symptoms of pregnancy such as nausea, constipation, swollen breasts, and food sensitivity at 50.

 Advantages of Conceiving in Your 50s